Battle of Shiloh: Early afternoon

 The Union left, even more so than the right, was pushed back.
 Stuart's two remaining Union regiments, temporarily commanded by Lieutenant Colonel Malmborg in the absence of Colonel T. Kilby Smith, made several stands east of Bell Field against two of Bragg's brigades.
 Fortunately for the Union army, Bragg's hungry men exhausted their ammunition and pillaged food from the Union camps instead of continuing the attack.
 Around 2:15 pm, Smith ordered Stuart's brigade to withdraw, and by 2:30 pm Stuart's brigade was done fighting for the day.

 While Stuart was fighting, the adjacent position in the Union line was occupied by McArthur's partial brigade.
 McArthur's force was attacked around 2:00 pm by one of Breckinridge's brigades.
 Despite reinforcements, McArthur fell back about 300 yards north of the Peach Orchard where he stabilized his line 20 minutes later.
 On McArthur's right, Hurlbut's division was also under attack, causing it to fall back.
-Most of the attackers were from Breckinridge's Third Brigade, commanded by Colonel Winfield S. Statham.
+Most of the attackers were from Breckinridge's Third Brigade, commanded by Colonel Walter S. Statham.
 As the Union troops fell back, they would pause to shoot at the oncoming Confederates.
 Artillery was also used to slow the attackers.